2 hours ago

 });

-For more information on enabling and using this feature in your project, see the experimental queued rendering docs for more details.
+For more information on enabling and using this feature in your project, see the Experimental Route Caching docs.
+For a complete overview and to give feedback on this experimental API, see the Route Caching RFC.

 Patch Changes